-First of all, allowing yourself to feel guilty, will also impact your mood overall.
-Guilt can lower your self-esteem and furthermore leaving you feeling like ‘you should have done better’.
+Allowing yourself to feel guilty, will likely impact your mood.
+Research suggests that guilt can lower your self-esteem and furthermore, leave you feeling like ‘you should have done better’.
 Well you can stop that now.
 If guilt gets the best of you, then fight back and tell that voice that you ARE enough, and you DO deserve to enjoy an indulging moment as much as the next person.
 There is no ‘right way’ to enjoy food.
 As a nutritionist, I always encourage ‘balance’ but let’s face it, the Christmas season is probably not going to be your most ‘balanced’ month in terms of eating.
-Now, I am fully aware that a variety of people may be reading this- people who suffer with their weight, have a bad relationship with food or find it very difficult to know what ‘healthy’ means.
+Now, I am fully aware that a variety of people may be reading this – people who suffer with their weight, have a bad relationship with food or find it very difficult to know what ‘healthy’ even means.
 I will do my best to target everyone.

 - Ditch the words ‘should’ and ‘shouldn’t’

-Some of us are prone to listening to that critical ‘inner voice’ that tells us we ‘should’ or ‘shouldn’t’ have done something… ‘You really shouldn’t have had that extra chocolate’- sound familiar?
-A little tip I have for you is tell yourself beforehand that ‘I am going to enjoy this chocolate, however much it may be, and I will not feel bad about it afterwards’.
-By assuring yourself that you won’t allow that voice to creep in, you are already allowing yourself to process this, and reassuring yourself that it is okay to join in the fun and eat a few more chocolates than you normally would.
+Some of us are prone to listening to that critical ‘inner voice’ that tells us we ‘should’ or ‘shouldn’t’ have done something… ‘You really shouldn’t have had that extra slice of cake’- sound familiar?
+A little tip I have for you is, tell yourself beforehand that ‘I am going to enjoy this cake, however much it may be, and I will not feel bad about it afterwards’.
+By assuring yourself that you won’t allow that voice to creep in, you are already allowing yourself to process this, and reassuring yourself that it is okay to join in the fun and eat a bit more cake or a few more chocolates than you normally would.
 Yes, we might feel a little uncomfortable for a while, but this is normal, and in the grand scheme of things, it’s not a big deal.

 - Practice mindfulness